grantholle/powerschool-api/README.md

     ->get();

  foreach ($results as $result) {
-     // $result will be a school object
+     // $result will be an array representing the school object returned }
- }
 ```